 • We do not fund general operations; endowments; fundraising events or sponsorship of events; appeals for religious purposes (though faith-based organizations may apply for projects benefitting the general community); or individuals.
 We are unlikely to fund capital campaigns or one-time conferences, performances or events.

-After review, selected organizations will be invited January 31 to submit a full proposal (see requirements) by February 22 at 11:59pm.
-Proposals are submitted online using eGrant.
-Grantees will be chosen and informed by May 25.
+After review, selected organizations will be invited February 11 to submit a full proposal (see requirements) by February 20 at 11:59pm.
+Proposals are submitted online using GLM.
+Grantees will be chosen and informed in late May.

 Each proposal submitted to ECF is carefully screened and reviewed by a committee made up of community representatives and board members.
-Proposals are rated according to the following criteria:
+Proposals are assessed according to the following criteria:

 1. ECF Strategic Plan: To what degree does the grant request further ECF’s strategic goals?